 - Tracking: Staff will track projects in a database throughout their study, development, and implementation.
 Staff will continue to customize the project tracking database for use by staff, including further addition from study archives. - Mapping: Projects in the database will be mapped.
-They will be modified as TIP and/or MTP documents are amended. - Obligated Projects Mapping: Mapping of obligated projects will be take place annually, concurrently with MC-4e.
+They will be modified as TIP and/or MTP documents are amended. - Obligated Projects Mapping: Mapping of obligated projects will take place annually.